elgw/deconwolf/USAGE.md

 $ cat dw_dapi_001.tif.log.txt | grep scaling
 scaling: 0.425100
 ```
-That means, in order to go back to absolute intensities, divide by
-that number.

-If you care about the absolute intensities there are three things you can do:
+If you care about the absolute intensities there are three things you
+can do:

-1. Use the **--float** float to save images as 32-bit floating point
+1. Use the **--float** argument to save images as 32-bit floating
-tif files.
-The downside is that the output images will be twice as
+point tif files.
+The downside is that the output images will be twice
-large, and that the support for reading such images is not that
+as large compared to the default and that the support for reading
-great in other software.
+such images is not widespread.

 2. Set a scaling factor manually by using **--scale s** where $v$ is
 some value that you have to figure out yourself. $s==1$ is a